gabriel-sk-williams/adaptive-json-prototype/README.md

 React / THREE.js

-Adaptive is a virtual graph database that aggregrates inputs from distributed sources and gives them a common data model, enabling urban data of all shapes and sizes to be connected, retrieved, and analyzed in a unified interface.
+Adaptive is a virtual graph database that aggregates inputs from distributed sources and gives them a common data model, enabling urban data of all shapes and sizes to be connected, retrieved, and analyzed in a unified interface.

 ![Layers](/../media/gif/layers.gif?raw=true "Layers")